 By July 1918, crews were being trained for a daring mission proposed by Admiral of the Fleet Sir David Beatty.
 The aircraft carrier HMS Angus would launch her Cuckoos against the German High Seas fleet at anchor in the Jade River at Wilhelmshaven.
 To train crews in torpedo bombing technique, No.1 Torpedo Training School was set up and re-numbered 201 Training Squadron in August 1918.

-World War 1 ended on 11 November 1918.
+The fighting of World War 1 ended on 11 November 1918.
 When the surrendered German Fleet sullenly sailed into the Firth of Forth, East Fortune’s aircraft photographed and filmed the event.

 Of all the airships stationed at East Fortune, the most famous was Airship R.34, which arrived at East Fortune on 30 May 1919.
 On a cold misty 2 July 1919, at 1.42am, R.34 and her intrepid crew of eight officers and 22 men, one stowaway, two carrier pigeons and a kitten set off on the first direct flight between Britain and the United States.